 Parents Need to Know

-Parents need to know that although Once Upon a Time is inspired by classic fairy tales such as Snow White, Pinocchio, and revivals of popular stories such as Mulan and Frozen, it's not always age-appropriate for younger kids.
+Parents need to know that although Once Upon a Time is inspired by classic fairy tales such as Snow White, Pinocchio, and revivals of popular stories such as Mulan, Brave, and Frozen, it's not always age-appropriate for younger kids.
 The content is often violent -- including murder, sword fights, and death threats -- and much of the story is clouded in a sense of peril and shifting loyalties.
-There's some implied sexual content (including women buttoning up their blouses and lovers escaping out of windows), some innuendo, and occasional iffy language ("hell," "ass," "suck").
+There's some implied sexual content (including shirtless men, women buttoning up their blouses, and lovers escaping out of windows), some innuendo, and some iffy language ("hell," "ass," "suck").
 The upside?
 It has multi-generational appeal, but parents may want to preview before sharing with tweens.

 What's the story?

 ONCE UPON A TIME tells of Emma Swan (Jennifer Morrison), a tough-as-nails private detective who's confronted by 10-year-old Henry (Jared S. Gilmore), who claims to be her biological son.
 He spins a tale of a parallel world that was lost to a curse by an evil queen and about how Emma is the long-lost child of Snow White (Ginnifer Goodwin) and Prince Charming (Josh Dallas).
 As if this isn't strange enough, Henry tells her that she's destined to break the curse and return the residents of Storybrooke, Maine, to their fairy tale glory.
 Concerned for Henry's well-being, Emma moves to Storybrooke and befriends her new neighbors, all except Regina (Lana Parrilla), Henry's vindictive adoptive mother.
 As the clues fall into place in Henry's story and the town begins to awaken to its past, newcomers arrive, secrets are revealed, and unforeseen challenges rise up to block the residents' journey back to their true identities.